czpratt/hive-tutorial/README.md

 This activates an ``ipython`` like interface that allows you to execute anything with the allocated resources.

 #### Notes on partitions
 Setting ``--partition=low`` practically guarentees you'll get resources faster, but at the cost of getting booted once a high priority user needs them.
-Setting ``--partition=high`` guarantees your job will finish once it starts, but at the cost of potentially taking up to a week for the resources to be allocated to you in my experience.
+If ``--partition=high`` then your job is ensured to finish once it starts, but it could potentially take up to a week for the resources to be allocated in my experience.